Evolution of X-ray galaxy Cluster Properties in a Representative Sample (EXCPReS). Optimal binning for temperature profile extraction: Clusters with observations not included in

 \item MCXC J1205.8+4429 is a fossil group, as shown by \citet{ulm05}.
 From their Table~2, the S/N of the group observation is $S/N \sim 21$ and there is a $\pm 10\%$ error on the global temperature.

 \end{itemize}

-In conclusion, the final selection for the low luminosity box of \excpres\ includes clusters with $0.44<z<0.56$ and $10^{44}<\Lv<4\times10^{44}$ erg~s$^{-1}$.
-Four further objects with archival data fall in that range but are not retained: three SHARC clusters published by \citet{lum04} because the exposure is not deep enough, and a 160SD/WARPS object which is false detection.
+In conclusion, the final selection for the low luminosity box of \excpres\ includes clusters with $0.44<z<0.56$ and $10^{44}<\Lv<4\times10^{44}$ ergs~s$^{-1}$.
+Four further objects with archival data fall in that range but are not retained: three SHARC clusters published by \citet{lum04} since the exposure is not deep enough, and a 160SD/WARPS object which is false detection.